-You can access the extensions update feature in different ways depending on your Joomla version:
+You can access the extensions update feature in two different ways:

-- Joomla 3: From the icon your Joomla! administrator control panel page.
-You will find the icon in the left-hand sidebar, under the Maintenance header.
-When there are updates found for any of your extensions you will see the Updates are available message.
-Clicking on it will get you to the Update page of Joomla!
-Extensions Manager. - Joomla 3 (alternate method): From the top menu of your Joomla! administrator click on Extensions, Manager.
-From that page click on the Update tab found in the left-hand sidebar.
-Clicking on it will get you to the Update page of Joomla!
-Extensions Manager. - Joomla 4: From the icon your Joomla! administrator control panel page.
+From the icon your Joomla! administrator control panel page.
 By default you will find the icon in the right-hand modules area, under the Update Checks header.
 When there are updates found for any of your extensions you will see the Updates are available message.
 Clicking on it will get you to the Update page of Joomla!
+Extensions Manager.

-Extensions Manager. - Joomla 4 (alternate method): From the sidebar of your Joomla! administrator click on System.
+• From the sidebar of your Joomla! administrator click on System.
 On the new page find the Update area towards the bottom of the middle column and click the Extensions link.
 This takes you to the Update page of Joomla!
 Extensions Manager.